-

 by Roger Loper

-Aquaponics does not strictly require a greenhouse, but using one significantly enhances system efficiency, productivity, and year-round viability. ...
+Aquaponics does not strictly require a greenhouse, but using one significantly enhances system efficiency, ...

 -